maotterson/asc-test/readme.md

 3. Create a file called **.env** in the root directory, and add the following line:<br><br>
 MONGO_CONNECTION_STRING=""<br><br>
-In order to interact with a database, you will need to configure one; if you wish, message me and I either grant you access to the existing dummy database I am using or setup your own.
+In order to interact with a database, you will need to configure this connection string... note that it should be kept private to prevent unauthorized access.
+If you wish, message me and I will either grant you access to the existing dummy database I am using or setup your own.
 Register an account at https://www.mongodb.com .

 4. To run the server on your machine, use the command **node server.js**.